svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 With Svandis, users will be able to formulate their own indices.
 This feature will allow the cryptocurrency market to be divided into user-defined subgroups for the tracking of price and volume changes.
 The Customised Index Builder will include varying parameters to help users search for and better organize cryptocurrencies.

+## API Core

+The fabric of the Svandis solution is woven by the API architecture.
+The Svandis API is based on PHP programming language.
+This service serves up information to user front end application.
+It is used in the collection of data from data mining users.
+The API works to also supply endpoints for Ico and Token screeners, in addition to blockchain signed message hashes that will go along with "signed data".
+The login mechanism to the API is with Java Web Authentication token, which allows for a given user to interact with the solution.

+The API is connected furthermore to the web feeds, for supplying the Svandis news feed.
+The information at the core of the Svandis solution is stored on a Cassandra database, which is accessible via the API.
+Svandis uses [Swagger](https://swagger.io) service for documentation of the API methods.

+For Blockchain related functionalities, we will supply a Svandis Ecosystem Smart Contract explore query through the API.
+This will be a method of returning the data hashes for signed data stored on the database.
+It will allow for users to query for recent signatures of the decentralized research community who met consensus on an updated tokens.
+The explore query will allow to pinpoint the address of currently deployed Svandis smart contracts, and the transaction hashes for the function calls that happen on these contracts.

 # Data Mining Architecture
 ## Data Mining Workers